mlphs/mlphs.github.io/_portfolio/project3.md

 </p>

 <p align="left">
 We pulled a donut out of the bag, and the program predicted that the item was a bagel.
-So, we will let the program know that it made the wrong choice, and it will consequently update its weights. <br>
+So, we will let the program know that it made the wrong choice, and it will consequently update its weights. <br> <br>
 When the weights update, the decision boundary changes.
 The datapoint we added is now below the decision boundary line and in the donut zone.
 </p>

 <img src="/assets/img/portfolio/project3/bagel-perceptron.png" width="500">

 <p align="left">
-Now, the program will classify another item with this mass and diameter as a donut. <br>
+Now, the program will classify another item with this mass and diameter as a donut. <br> <br>
 Suppose we pull out a second item with a mass of 40 grams and a diameter of 2.5 cm.
 We give this to the program, and it predicts that the item is a donut correctly.
 The data point appeared below the decision boundary in the donut zone.
 </p>

 <img src="/assets/img/portfolio/project3/bagel-perceptron-2.png" width="500">

 <p align="left">
-We let the program know that its prediction was correct, so the weights stay the same and so does the decision boundary. <br>
+We let the program know that its prediction was correct, so the weights stay the same and so does the decision boundary. <br> <br>
 Now, we can do this many more times to train the program's perceptron.
 </p>